Here you can find information regarding the implementation of the programme in our, including e.g. our mission statement and policies.

 All students are encouraged to utilise their communicative skills in practice by taking part in the various cooperation projects with our partner schools abroad, foreign language theatre and debate clubs and in hosting the many foreign visitors that come to our school.

 During the prepatory year each student meets with their student counsellor to discuss their Diploma programme subject choices.
 During these discussions the student counsellors help the student to make educated choices when it come to their DP subject choices (including which languages to study in Groups 1 and 2).
 The students can decide to have their parents/guardians present in these discussions.
-The parents/guardians are invited to parents’ evenings where language profile and develpoment related topics are discussed.
+The parents/guardians are invited to parents’ evenings where language profile and development related topics are discussed.

 Ressun lukio considers difference and diversity to be qualities that enrich the school community.